CacheGuard-OS

 Date & Time

-The internal clock may be configured manually with the "clock" command or automatically by using remote NTP (Network Time Protocol) servers.
+You can use the timezonelist command to display the list of all available time zones.
+The internal clock can be manually configured using the clock command or automatically synchronised using remote NTP (Network Time Protocol) servers.

 Manual Setting